-If you are shopping around for a new wireless connection device, you may wonder if tri-band routers are worth it.
-The best routers boast the capacity for tri-band integration, but they can be on the expensive side.
+If you are shopping around for a new wireless connection device, like a Linksys AC400, you may wonder if tri-band routers are worth it.
+Some of these will be WiFi 6, so you’ll need to be prepared for it.
+The best routers boast the capacity for tri-band integration, but they can be on the expensive side, which you can see firsthand with our comparison of the Linksys Velop tri-band vs dual band.
 What is this feature and is it worth it?
 Keep reading to find out.

 There are plenty of reasons to look into a tri-band router over a standard dual-band router.
 Here are just a few.